 • 1/4 cup Water

-• 1/4 cup Cream, heavy whipping or coconut cream
+• 1/4 cup Cream, heavy whipping cream (coconut milk for vegan)

 • 1 tablespoon Honey